kajuvra/GnomeRunner/README.md

 ## Commands

-### /race
-Starts a new race event.
-Only the raid leader can initiate a race.
-You must first have /payout and /Racename set before you can use /race.

-### /payout PayoutAmount
+### /gr payout
 Sets the prize pot for the race.
 This command must be used before starting a race.

 ### /racename Race Name
 Sets the name for the race event.
 This command must be used before starting a race.

-### /endrace
+### /gr namerace
 Ends the current race event and displays final statistics.

+### /gr startrace
+Starts a new race event.
+Only the raid leader can initiate a race.
+You must first have /payout and /Racename set before you can use /race.

 ## Additional Information